wordgen/wordgen/README.md

 import "github.com/wordgen/wordgen"
 ```

-Use the `WordGenerator` function to generate random words:
+Use the `Generator` struct and its `Generate` method to generate random words:

 ```go
 package main